Originally Published: December 24, 2016

 I also recommend anything new from Ikea and pretty much any clear glass mugs that are not crystal (including vintage clear glass).

 I used to recommend mugs purchased at Starbucks because I had a streak there where every Starbucks mug I had tested was either lead-free or below 90 ppm lead.
-However that streak ran out last year (I think with the expansion of their mug selection and likely the expansion of the manufacturers they are using) so I no longer recommend them for a guaranteed lead-free mug.
+However that streak ran out recently (I think with the expansion of their mug selection and likely the expansion of the manufacturers they are using) so I no longer recommend them for a guaranteed lead-free mug.

 Another great option for lead-free mugs is something made by a local potter who sources and mixes their own glazes.
 Potters will usually mark their wares “lead-free” these days (if they are lead-free) because that is a good selling point!
 If the mugs are not marked, just ask the potter if they know if they use lead-free glazes or not.
 My favorite potter on the planet (who uses lead-free glazes) is Greg Williams / Ceramic Generations of San Anselmo, California.
 I have known him for 27 years and his pottery is so beautiful, each piece is a true work of art.
 (I don’t know if he has a website these days but if you google him you can find his contact information!)